 - Original and photocopies of the passports of the witnesses

-- Medical fitness certificate and blood test taken at the Ministry of Health
+- Medical fitness certificate and a blood test was taken at the Ministry of Health

 - Former marriage certificates and final divorce papers if one or both of the parties are divorcees